-Operational risks are managed to mitigate a potential negative impact on Latvijas Banka's operation, reputation or financial position or financial performance resulting from inadequate or erroneous execution of processes, actions on the part of an official or employee of Latvijas Banka, inadequate operation or unavailability of the infrastructure of information systems or an information system or the infrastructure, or external events.
+Operational risks are managed to mitigate a potential negative impact on Latvijas Banka's operation, reputation or financial position or financial performance resulting from inadequate or erroneous execution of Latvijas Banka's processes, acts or omissions on the part of an employee, inadequate operation or unavailability of either the infrastructure of information systems, the information systems, or other infrastructure of Latvijas Banka, or external events..

-Latvijas Banka's operational risks are managed subject to a uniform operational risk management framework, with the major operational risks being compliance risks (inter alia in preventing conflict of interests, anti-corruption control, personal data protection, prevention of money laundering and terrorism financing, and ensuring workplace environment protection), risks related to business continuity, physical security, information security and information systems (including cyber security).
+Latvijas Banka's operational risks are managed subject to a uniform operational risk management framework, with the major operational risks being compliance risks (inter alia in preventing conflict of interests, anticorruption control, personal data protection, prevention of money laundering and terrorism financing, and ensuring workplace environment protection), risks related to business continuity, physical security, information security and information systems (including cyber security).

 Latvijas Banka's operational risks are managed through processes and projects by identifying and assessing risks and, depending on the risk assessment, defining and implementing the most appropriate actions.
-The management of operational risks is organised by the Operational Risk Manager of Latvijas Banka and conducted, on a daily basis, by the structural units of Latvijas Banka, project managers and other employees of Latvijas Banka responsible for the execution of Latvijas Banka's processes.
-Operational risk management is overseen by the Operational Risk Management Committee of Latvijas Banka, appointed by the Board of Latvijas Banka, which ensures coordination of the measures to be carried out under the operational risk management process and provides support to the Board of Latvijas Banka in the area of risk management.
+The management of operational risks in 2018 was organised by the Operational Risk Manager of Latvijas Banka and conducted, on a daily basis, by the structural units of Latvijas Banka, project managers and other employees of Latvijas Banka responsible for the execution of Latvijas Banka's processes.
+In 2018, the operational risk management was overseen by the Operational Risk Management Committee of Latvijas Banka, appointed by the Board of Latvijas Banka, which ensured coordination of the measures to be carried out under the operational risk management process and provided support to the Board of Latvijas Banka in the area of risk management.
+As part of further improvement of the risk management process, inter alia for the purpose of concentrating resources allocated for operational risk management, thus developing a more efficient model for managing this process, Operational Risk Management Department is in place as of 1 February 2019.